-In order to be successful in this course, it is helpful to understand the level of commitment that is expected of graduate students from the School of Social Work.
+To succeed in this course, it is helpful to understand the level of commitment expected of graduate students from the School of Social Work.
 Each credit hour represents a weekly expectation of three "in-class" hours and a minimum of 6 additional coursework hours.
-Because this is a 1-credit course, you can anticipate spending at least 2 hours completing the required coursework each week.
+Because this is a 1-credit course, you can anticipate spending at least 3 hours completing the required coursework each week.
 Organize your time wisely!!!